alberttrann/Text_Classifier/README.md

 ---

 ### **Part 2: Comparison with the Old Summaries**

-This table crystallizes the trade-offs your team has made:

 | Metric                | Old Model (Triangle-Graph Heuristic)                     | New Model (Clustering & MMR)                             |
 | :-------------------- | :------------------------------------------------------- | :------------------------------------------------------- |